 Immature territory management strategies Immature account management strategies Performance reviews – annually Individual budgets with under-budget performance acceptance Sales training – irregular timing Individual coaching ad hoc CRM system – low take-up within the sales force Typically product sellers with some consultative approach Generations 1 and 2 are the most populated area of sales functions, with 78% of sales managers reporting their companies being in these generations.
 The problem for CEOs is that 34% reported that they would not adopt any changes to their practices.
 Like Generation One, this management mindset is the most exposed to sales revenue failure.

-The sales manager in this generation is often found in an organisation that has achieved some degree of size and maturity in the market and achieved functional improvements in areas such as operations, logistics, and finance, there are a set of repeatable processes that result in predictable outputs.
+The sales manager in this generation is often found in an organisation that has achieved some degree of size and maturity in the market and achieved functional improvements in areas such as operations, logistics, and finance.
+There is a set of repeatable processes that result in predictable outputs.
 The company will have grown to the point where it has put the structure around the sales manager rather than them seeking to create one themselves.
-The company can invest in the sales division,
+The company can invest in the sales division, and some standardised processes exist as they link to other functional areas of the company.
+They co-exist within the overall structure but have not formalised sales function-specific procedures, policies, and processes to drive growth.
+The sales manager is often resistant to change more than the sales team.
+The organisation will have developed stronger human resource management skills, which the sales division gains benefit from.

 The company will be starting to control its growth.
 HR systems – organisation-wide, not specific to the sales division Early-stage activity-based management Commencement of simple knowledge management/sharing Distribution engagement strategies CRM System – low to medium uptake with some team members not engaging at all Maturing account management strategies Maturing territory management strategies Generation 4: Driving Growth.
 This generation should be the minimum operating system for sales functions in today’s market.
 Driving growth occurs with robust sales operational performance and performance metrics being used as management tools.

 The sales function is standardised and systematic with unobstructed views of the pipeline, metrics, well-designed compensation, and exit of non-performers.
-They are in a continuous improvement momentum avoiding complacency in the team.
+They are in a continuous improvement momentum, avoiding complacency in the team.

-• Sales strategy and planning
+- Sales strategy and planning

-• Human Capital planning
+- Human Capital planning

-• Cost control of sales headcount
+- Cost control of sales headcount

-• Knowledge management
+- Knowledge management

-• Sales cost control
+- Sales cost control

-• Risk management – human capital
+- Risk management – human capital

-• Risk management – financial
+- Risk management – financial

-• CRM system – high uptake implementation
+- CRM system – high uptake implementation

-• Sales compensation and rewards aligned with corporate goals
+- Sales compensation and rewards aligned with corporate goals

-• Cross-organizational efficiency
+- Cross-organizational efficiency

-• Performance reviews quarterly
+- Performance reviews quarterly

-• Brand management – human capital
+- Brand management – human capital

-• Analytical and strong follow-through on tasks
+- Analytical and strong follow-through on tasks

-• Quarterly performance reviews
+- Quarterly performance reviews

-• Leadership based on set goals and requirements within the team
+- Leadership based on set goals and requirements within the team

-• Role clarity
+- Role clarity

-• Strong induction and educators
+- Strong induction and educators

 No individual greater than the business in the knowledge Lead tracking systems Defined selling practices Taking a Deeper View of your Current State Most companies’ sales functions get stalled in Generation 1 or 2 because they don’t realise the improvement opportunity available to them.
 The sales manager is concerned about the magnitude of the changes ahead and often unwittingly stifles growth, preferring to keep the focus on the sales cycle or sales process.